apache/druid/docs/configuration/index.md

 ###### No error response transform strategy

 In this mode, Druid leaves error responses from underlying services unchanged and returns the unchanged errors to the API client.
 This is the default Druid error response mode.
-To explicitly enable this strategy, set `druid.server.http.errorResponseTransform.strategy` to "none".
+To explicitly enable this strategy, set `druid.server.http.errorResponseTransform.strategy` to `none`.

 ###### Allowed regular expression error response transform strategy